johnnietse/XML-annotation-batch-processor/README.md

 **Important:** The datasets processed by this tool belong to and remain the intellectual property of respective groups from the Queen's University Level 4 Autonomous Vehicle course.
 This program neither claims ownership nor provides rights to redistribute these datasets.
 All annotation files are used with explicit permission for academic project purposes only.

-## Copyright Notice
-- Datasets: © Copyright 2025 by original creator groups
-- Script: MIT License
-- Commercial use/replication of data prohibited without written consent

-This codebase is licensed under [MIT License](LICENSE) - free to use, modify, and distribute.

-**Important Clarifications**:
-- Applies only to the source code/scripts in this repository
-- Does NOT apply to any datasets or annotation files
-- Dataset copyright remains with original owners (see [Copyright Notice](#copyright-notice)